USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **imProgramID**    an integer ID referring to a specific IM program

 **inspectFreq**    frequency of inspections for an I/M program.
-Can be annual, biennial, or continous/monthly.
+Can be annual, biennial, or continuous/monthly.

-**integratedspeciesset**    real chemical molecules for which MOVES produces emissions and are individually speciated into chemical mechanism species.
+**integratedspeciesset**    real chemical molecules for which MOVES produces emissions and are individually speciated into chemical mechanism species

 **integratedSpeciesSetID**   an ID referring to a specific set of integrated species, which can be mapped using the integratedspeciesset table